 The bronze doors date back to different periods – Porta di San Clemente, to the south, is Byzantine and dates back to the 11th century, the central one dates back to the 12th century, while the secondary doors are more recent.

-Among the mosaics on the facade, the only remaining from the 13th century is the one above the first portal on the left, the Portal of Sant’Alipio, which depicts the entrance of the body of San Marco into the basilica.
+Among the mosaics on the facade, the only remaining from the 13th century is the one above the first portal on the left, the Portal of Sant’Alipio, which depicts the entrance of the body of Saint Mark into the Basilica.
 The others, damaged, were redone between the 17th and 19th centuries.

 The walls and pillars are completely covered, in the lower register, with polychrome marble slabs.
-The floor has a marble coating with geometric modules and animal figures.
+The floor has a marble coating with geometric motifs and animal figures.

-The treasury of the basilica contains a unique collection of Byzantine objects in metalwork, enamel and hardstone, most brought from Constantinople after the Fourth Crusade.
+The treasury of the church contains a unique collection of Byzantine objects in metalwork, enamel and hardstone, most brought from Constantinople after the Fourth Crusade.